 “No parent loves perfectly, but babies bring out a fierce protectiveness in us.
 The urge to protect the weakest and most helpless is primal.
 Or at least it used to be.”

 Or at least it is for us pro-life parents, in short.
 As a pro-life protesting parent, Breda is satisfied with the phased exposure to the principles of the pro-life movement undertaken with her own children.
 Pro-life protestors, it would seem, have a monopoly on ensuring responsible engagement of children in forms of protest.

 “I told them that abortion was a word that they had to trust me to worry about and not to explain until they were much older. “

 I’m not sure I feel so confident.
-When it comes to protecting the innocence of my own girl, and balancing that with the cultivation of a sense of justice and an incremental introduction the complexities and messiness of life, there is much I won’t be able to guard her from.
+When it comes to protecting the innocence of my own girl, and balancing that with the cultivation of a sense of justice and an incremental introduction to the complexities and messiness of life, there is much I won’t be able to guard her from.
 But such is life.

 In time, she will come to learn there are few areas in life that can be unequivocally defined by a single moral perspective.
 That those holding competing views will always be the last to see their own hypocrisy.
 And, just as Breda marches alongside children brandishing placards showing foetal remains; the rest of us take our place next to our own diversity of bedfellows and march onward in the hope of reaching a fair destination.